jtayped/pygramcore/docs/users.md

 - `UserCloseFriend`: Raises when the user is already a close friend.
 - `NotAuthenticated`: Raises when the current account is not logged in.
+- `UserNotFollowed`: Raises when the user is not followed.

 ## .remove_close_friend()